 However, the intake of these flowers, which are abundant in antioxidants, helps improve brain function and deal with oxidative stress.

 According to a 2011 study, the combination of pomegranate flowers with antidiabetic drugs decreased oxidative stress and improved memory and learning performances in those with diabetes.

 Furthermore, this study also came to the discovery that the flowers of the pomegranate might be clinically used to treat neuronal deficit in those with this chronic disease.

 Should People Use Pomegranate Flowers?

-Furthermore, even people who are at risk of developing the disease should include the pomegranate flowers in their diet in order to prevent it and its health complication.
+Furthermore, even people who are at risk of developing the disease should include pomegranate flowers in their diet in order to prevent it and its health complication.

 But, in case, you are allergic to this fruit, or in case you notice any side effects, remember to seek medical help right away.
-Remember to consult a doctor before making any changes in the diabetes management plan.
+Remember to consult a doctor before making any changes to the diabetes management plan.